High-Speed Rail Tunnel Pressure Wave Calculator

 Δ p = 1 2 ρ V 2 β 1 - β C n e - L L r

 In this expression, ρ is air density, assumed here to be 1.2 kg/m³.
 V is train speed.
 The blockage ratio is β=AtAc, where At is train area and Ac is tunnel area.
-Cn is the nose coefficient, which lets streamlined designs reduce the initial pulse.
+Cn is the nose coefficient, which lets streamlined fronts reduce the initial pulse.
 L is tunnel length, and Lr is a reference decay length, taken here as 1000 m.
-The exponential factor is a practical stand-in for energy loss caused by friction, leakage, and other dissipative effects as the wave travels through the bore.
+The exponential factor is a practical stand-in for the energy loss caused by friction, leakage, and other dissipative effects as the wave travels through the bore.
+If you want a shorthand for the operating side of the equation, remember that the speed term appears as V2, which is why a small change in speed can matter more than the same percentage change in tunnel length.

-The calculator also translates the estimated pressure rise into a discomfort indicator.
-The underlying idea is simple: very small pressure changes are usually tolerated, but the chance of discomfort rises progressively once the pressure swing reaches a noticeable threshold.
-A logistic curve is convenient because it does not flip suddenly from safe to unsafe; instead, it transitions smoothly.
+For tunnel entry comfort, the calculator turns the estimated pressure rise into a simple percentage so you can compare cases at a glance.
+The idea is that very small pressure changes are usually tolerated, while discomfort becomes more likely once the pressure swing passes a noticeable threshold.
+A logistic curve is convenient because it does not flip abruptly from safe to unsafe; instead, it transitions smoothly.
+That makes it easier to compare a few candidate designs without pretending that comfort has a hard edge.

 Formula: Risk = 1 / (1 + e^-k(Δp-p_0))